abs-tudelft/sbd/doc/manual.md

 find more information on the programming guides for [RDDs](https://spark.apache.org/docs/latest/rdd-programming-guide.html) and
 [Dataframes/Datasets](https://spark.apache.org/docs/latest/sql-programming-guide.html) and in the [Spark documentation](https://spark.apache.org/docs/2.3.1/api/scala/index.html#package)

-SBT
----
+### Packaging your application using SBT

 We showed how to run Spark in interactive mode.
-Now we will explain how to build applications, that can be submitted using the `spark-submit` command.
+Now we will explain how to build applications that can be submitted using the `spark-submit` command.

 First, we will explain how to structure a Scala project, using the [SBT build tool](https://www.scala-sbt.org).
 The typical project structure is